mvolkmann/blog/src/zig.md

 Variable shadowing is not allowed.
 Variables cannot have the same name as another in an outer scope.

+Zig does not allow unused variables.
+Editor extensions/plugins such as vscode-zig can add lines like `_ = my_variable` for each unused variable on save so they appear to be used.
+This feature may be enabled by default, can be disabled.
+In vscode-zig, the "Zls: Enable Autofix" option controls this.

 ## Pointers

 To get a pointer to the data of a variable, use `&variable_name`.